Honda e hatchback - Reliability & safety

-As a brand, Honda fared pretty well in our 2020 Driver Power owner satisfaction survey.
+As a brand, Honda fared pretty well in our 2021 Driver Power owner satisfaction survey.
 It finished sixth out of 29 manufacturers, one place up on 2020, although 14% of owners reported a fault with their cars in the first year of ownership.
 Honda owners weren’t generally too kind about the brand’s infotainment systems or engines, but the Honda e doesn’t have an engine and has a completely different screen setup, so it will be interesting to see if it can sway scoring in future.

-Independent safety tester Euro NCAP hasn’t put the Honda e through its paces yet, but it should score well.
+The Honda e was awarded four stars by Euro NCAP in its latest tough test procedures.
 Honda has included a huge array of safety kit as standard, including pedestrian and cyclist detection, lane-keeping assistance, traffic sign recognition and automatic high-beam assistance.
 In the event of a crash, the Honda e will automatically contact the emergency services.
 The electric Fiat 500 also scored four stars, while the Renault ZOE was rescored in 2021 and was given zero stars in a shock result.